 A: Courses are being scheduled regionally throughout the United States.
-Some are promoted privately by the sponsoring organization - others are on the K-9 Disaster Relief web site.
+Some are promoted privately by sponsoring organizations.
 Individuals and organizations can schedule a course.
 Many times, SPCA, Humane Society, Veterinarians, Animal Organizations, Red Cross and others will sponsor a course.
-If you do not see a course scheduled - - send and email to:
+Send and email to:

 Q: How much is the course registration?